Table of Contents

 Common risk factors for the condition include:

 - A recent long period of sitting or resting

 - Certain infections

 Failing to recognize the signs and risk factors in time to run the appropriate diagnostic tests may be considered negligent in some cases.
 Some of these signs are extremely overt and should be recognized by any reasonable health care practitioner.
 Others may be confused with many other diagnoses that may delay treatment.
 The line between a legitimate medical fallacy and medical malpractice is drawn at whether or not another physician could have reasonably drawn the appropriate conclusion given the circumstances.
 If he or she could, then negligence may be to blame for the inadequate response and you’ll need the help of a pulmonary embolism lawyer with medical malpractice experience.

 Depending on where the blockage is and when it is recognized, the time to act to save a person’s life may be short.
 Emergency surgery is often required, and untreated blockages almost always result in death.
 If you or a loved one has suffered severe injury or death as a result of pulmonary embolism, you may want to investigate the reason why the condition was not diagnosed or treated sooner.
-Our Pittsburgh Med Mal Attorney can help you determine if taking legal action is the right way to handle your situation and help you secure justice.
+Our Pittsburgh failure to diagnose pulmonary embolism lawyer can help you determine if taking legal action is the right way to handle your situation and help you secure justice.
 Financial compensation will not change your physical outcome, but it can help you fund future treatments and get back to your life.
 Let us help you hold the responsible party accountable.
 Contact our office in Pittsburgh for a free case evaluation today.